What’s in the Future for Virtual Private Networks?5 min read

 However, so far the inner workings of specific VPN apps remain mystery for most users.
 The next step at the manageability evolution that we expect is making the mechanics of VPN services clear and simple.
 Vivid statistical information about available servers, comprehensible protocols management, AI based routing, that kind of stuff.
 In general, common users will have more and more control over their VPN connection and it will not take being techie from them.

-The final, the vital, and surprisingly, the most tricky of the features.
+The final, the vital, and surprisingly, the most tricky of the features is security.
 This is where analysts’ predictions can differ widely.
 On the one hand, most of them agree that protecting your data from malefactors or getting access to otherwise unavailable content makes VPN a highly promising service.
 On the other hand, this technology faces more and more political pressure.
 The latter is, in our opinion, the key factor that will determine the future of VPN services.

 If governments press on with their struggle against VPN technology, it will be a tough time for anyone concerned about their privacy.
 It’s unlikely that they forbid the VPN use, since it’s way too expensive to track and analyze the traffic of each and every netizen.
 More probably, they will simply ban unlicensed (read – unapproved by the government) VPN providers.